Team Kaylie

-5 episodes were released on September 23, 2019 on Netflix, with other 6 on December 2, 2019.
-The final 9 episodes were released on February 3, 2020.
+The first five episodes were released on September 23, 2019 on Netflix, with another six released on December 2, 2019, and the final nine were released on February 3, 2020.

 Plot

 Kaylie Konrad (Bryana Salaz) is a famous 19-year-old billionaire and reality TV show celebrity who gets into a car accident and is sentenced to one-year of community service leading a Wilderness Club at an inner city middle school.